Wilhelm Marstrand

-Nicolai Wilhelm Marstrand (24 December 1810 – 25 March 1873), painter and illustrator, was born in Copenhagen, Denmark, to Nicolai Jacob Marstrand, instrument maker and inventor, and Petra Othilia Smith.
+Nicolai Wilhelm Marstrand (24 December 1810 – 25 March 1873) was a Danish painter and illustrator.
 Marstrand is one of the most renowned artists belonging to the Golden Age of Danish Painting.

 Early development and academy training

+Nicolai Wilhelm Marstrand was born on 24 December 1810 in Copenhagen, Denmark to Nikolai Jacob Marstrand, an instrument maker and inventer, and Petra Othilia Smith.

 Marstrand studied at Copenhagen's Metropolitan School (Metropolitanskolen), but had little interest in books, and left around 16 years of age.
 Christoffer Wilhelm Eckersberg, painter and professor at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi) in Copenhagen, was a close friend of Wilhelm's father, and it was to all appearance Eckersberg who recommended an artistic career for young Wilhelm.
 Wilhelm had already shown artistic talent, tackling difficult subjects such as group scenes with many figures and complicated composition.

-At 16 years of age Marstrand thus began his studies at the Academy under Eckersberg, attending the school from 1826 to 1833.
+Thus, at 16 years old, Marstrand began his studies at the Academy under Eckersberg, attending the school from 1826 to 1833.
 Although his interests had a firm hold in genre themes – depiction of the daily life he observed around him in Copenhagen's streets, especially middle-class society – he would soon reach for the pinnacle of academic acceptability: the history painting.

 History painting displayed what was grand – classical themes from mythology and history, rather than daily life.
-The traditions, and the taste of traditional art critics, strongly favored it.
+The traditions and the taste of traditional art critics strongly favored it.
 It was therefore something to strive for, in spite of Marstrand's equal skill at depicting more modest themes, and of the enjoyment he had in portraying the crowds, the diversions of the city, and the humor and story behind the hustle and bustle.
 Marstrand's creative production would, through many paintings and illustrations made not only during the 1830s but throughout his life, never abandon this inclination toward displaying the simple life of his times.

 At the same time Christian Waagepetersen, wine merchant to the Danish court and supporter of the arts, also became an important patron for Marstrand during this early period.
 His painting "A musical evening party" (Et musikalsk aftenselskab) (1834), depicts such an occasion at the home of Waagepetersen, and was an important transition painting for Marstrand.

 Despite an unmistakably growing recognition, Marstrand never received the Academy's gold medal.
 This medal was coveted not only for its great prestige, but also because it came with a travel stipend for furthering the laureate's artistic training.
 Marstrand's attempts at winning the medal were unsuccessful both in 1833 with his neoclassical "Flight to Egypt" (Flugten til Ægypten) and in 1835 with "Odysseus and Nausikaa".
 This was a disappointment, as he had won both available silver medals in 1833.